Swathika28/Brainwave_Matrix_Intern-/Task 2/Readme.md

 The project involves sentiment analysis using the Sentiment140 dataset, which includes data preprocessing, feature extraction using TfidfVectorizer, and training a logistic regression model.
 It demonstrates text cleaning, stemming, and evaluation of model performance through accuracy metrics.
 The approach effectively applies NLP techniques to classify sentiments as positive or negative.

 ## Requirements:
-Python 3.x
+Python 3.x,
-pandas
+pandas,
-numpy
+numpy,
-TfidfVectorizer
+TfidfVectorizer,
-matplotlib
+matplotlib,
 seaborn

 ## Dataset: